- Easy to get 50+ species in a single visit

 Hornsby Bend Bird Observatory is part of a sewage treatment and yard trimmings recycling plant owned by the City of Austin.
 The city allows birders to enter sections of the property, provided they remain on their best behavior and respect all rules and restrictions.

 To date birders have stayed on the city’s good side and have been enjoying this site since the 1960s.
 All birders are expected to do their part to maintain this positive relationship with the city.

 The rules you need to know:

 1. Check in at the guardhouse as you drive in.
-Just roll down your window and say “I’m here to look at the birds”.
+Just drive up and say “I’m here to look at the birds”.
 They’ll ask for your name, maybe write down your license plate number, and let you through.

 2. Stay on the road and trails.
 No walking the fields or entering the water (neither are sanitary or safe).

 This is a great location to bring a scope.
 It’s certainly not required but you’ll see more and have a better experience if you’re able to scan the ponds and drying beds for ducks and shorebirds.

 Hornsby Bend features three main ponds, plus a fourth (Pond 3) which is more wooded.
 Depending on recent rainfall, the drying beds immediately north of the Pond 1 East can be productive, usually with shorebirds.

 Pond 1 East is usually pretty empty.
 During winter months there may be a few ducks here.
 Be sure to look the opposite way when driving by and scan the drying beds, labeled “NO PUBLIC ACCESS” on the map above.
 If they have standing water then there may be birds.